josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐓_איז_נישט_קיין_קליינע_זאַך/⚪️_notes_for_white_readers.md

 White British, white American, white German, French, European, settler-colonial, imperial, NATO-adjacent, finance-adjacent, university-adjacent, media-adjacent, and defence-adjacent publics need to stop treating Jewish visibility as a convenient substitute for examining their own states, economies, militaries, banks, universities, media systems, defence industries, and colonial inheritances.

-The immediate problem is not being sustained by Israel alone.
+The immediate problem is not being sustained by the State of Israel alone.

+> Guys: we are not secretly ruling the entire Western finacial and deep state systems.
+Examine your own ingrained core beliefs, please.

 It is supported, financed, armed, justified, normalised, abstracted, delayed, and administratively managed through many other countries and institutions.